-Eligible students in College Transfer and General Education programs must use Co-op credit for non-major elective credit.
+Eligible students in the College Transfer program must use Co-op credit for non-major elective credit.
 Students in Technical Degree programs must use Co-op credit for non-major elective credit, except in programs were Co-op courses are listed as a requirement.
-Approval for substituting Co-op for required curriculum courses must be approved by the Dean of Curriculum and Adult Basic Skills, the VP of Student Services, the Curriculum Advisor, and the Co-op Director.
+Approval for substituting Co-op for required curriculum courses must be approved by the Dean of Curriculum Programs, the VP for Learning and Student Services, the Curriculum Advisor, and the Co-op Director.